-The results of the likert scale questions suggested that startup partners, previous employment, families; through ethnic network, by chance, prior knowledge of the market need, prior knowledge of how to serve the market prior knowledge of the challenges serving the market.
+The results of the likert scale questions suggested that startup partners, previous employment; families; ethnic network, chance, prior knowledge of the market need; prior knowledge of how to serve the market; and prior knowledge of the challenges serving the market were the prominent sources of the entrepreneurial opportunity explored by the participantss.
 These results were correlated by the results of the open-ended question that sought to ascertain the sources of entrepreneurial opportunities that the respondents explored at the time of the study.